RangerMauve/multi-hyperdrive/README.md

 Use this for finding which drive has the latest version of a path.
 The callback will get a reference to the `hyperdrive` that has the latest version, or an error if none is found.

+### multi.existsTombstone(path, cb)

+You can use this to check whether a drive has an active tombstone for this path.
+The cb will either get a `null` if no active tombstone exists, or a reference to the hyperdrive that set this tombstone.

+### multi.setTombstone(path, active, cb)

+You can use this to manually add a tombstone for a given path.
+Requires a writable drive to be added first.
+Set `active` to `true` if you wish this file to be marked as deleted and `false` to set is as not deleted.
+If you want to get rid of tombstones, you should probably use `multi.eraseTombstone` instead.

+### multi.eraseTombstone(path, cb)

+Erase the tombstone for a given path and it's parent paths (if tombstones exist).
+Does nothing if no tombstones are set.
+Requires a writable drive to be added first.

 ### multi.open (path, flags, cb)